- A cross-platform game development tool is rich in features to create any game from scratch.

 From Electronic Arts to Ubisoft, Unity is one of the highly preferred game engines by some of the major game developers in the industry.
 Unity is the Unreal Engine of the mobile game development environment.

 Unity comes in multiple plans.
-Beginning with the free personal plan for beginners, Plus plan for Hobbyist and Pro plan for professional costing $35 and $125 per month respectively.
+Beginning with the free personal plan for beginners, Plus plan for hobbyists, and Pro plan for professionals.

-Unity offers a real-time flexible development platform not just for gaming but automotive, animation and cinema industry.
+Unity offers a real-time flexible development platform not just for gaming but also for the automotive, animation, and cinema industry.

 Unity supports all the industry-leading platforms including Windows, Android, iOS, Linux, game console and more.
 It is also one of the front runners in the VR gaming market.

-- Price – Free to use (5% royalty on gross revenue) / Custom licensing on upfront fee is also available
+- Price – Free to use / Custom licensing on upfront fee is also available

 Unreal Engine has a unique pricing structure.
 Instead of charging an upfront fixed fee, the company offers the entire suite for free.

-However, the developers are required to pay 5% royalty on the gross revenue after the first $3000 (per quarter), which is a win-win for both the parties.
+However, the developers are required to pay a percentage royalty fee on the gross revenue after the first $3000 (per quarter), which is a win-win for both the parties.
 Or you can opt for a custom license by paying an upfront fee and remove or eliminate royalty terms.